COVID-19 Wastewater Monitoring

 CDPH’s wastewater surveillance strategy is multilayered.
 Some of the layers sampled include:

 - In partnership with the Illinois Department of Public Health (IDPH), wastewater treatment plants that serve Chicago residents are tested.
 Each of the wastewater treatment plants covers more than a million people.
 This is the most ‘zoomed out’ scale of wastewater surveillance in Chicago and provides information about general trends across the Chicago region.

 - Local sewers from each of the six Healthy Chicago Equity Zones as well as additional sites selected according to their vulnerability to COVID-19 and the relative availability of clinical testing (prioritizing communities with less access to COVID-19 testing).
-This provides some information on ‘neighborhood level’ trends.
+These sites provide some information on ‘neighborhood level’ trends.